-Mechanistic insight into graphene coatings for oral biofilm inhibition and osteoblast compatibility
+Mechanistic insights into graphene coatings for oral biofilm inhibition and osteoblast compatibility

 Abstract

-The initial adhesion of bacterial cells to implant surfaces is a critical step in the development of biofilms, complex microbial communities that are highly resistant to conventional antimicrobial treatments.
+The initial adhesion of bacterial cells to implant surfaces is a critical step in biofilm formation.
+Biofilms are complex microbial communities that are much more tolerant to conventional antimicrobial treatments than planktonic cells, often requiring mechanical disruption in addition to antimicrobial treatment.
 Once established, these biofilms and their self-produced extracellular matrix are difficult to eradicate.
 As a result, there is growing interest in engineering implant surfaces that can effectively disrupt bacterial adhesion and subsequent biofilm formation.
-Various surface modification strategies, including antimicrobial agents and nanomaterial-based coatings, have been investigated.
+Various surface-modification strategies, including antimicrobial agents and nanomaterial-based coatings, have been investigated.
 Among these, graphene-based coatings have shown promising antimicrobial properties.
-However, mechanisms of their bactericidal activity remain insufficiently understood.
-This study evaluates the antimicrobial efficacy of vertically aligned graphene (VG) coatings against Streptococcus mutans, employing electron microscopy and transcriptomics analysis to elucidate the mode of action.
-The findings demonstrate that these coatings inhibit biofilm formation through a multifaceted mechanism: (i) reducing bacterial colonization, (ii) nanoscale protrusions, and (iii) modulating the expression of genes associated with membrane integrity, transport, oxidative stress, and cell division.
+However, the mechanisms of their bactericidal activity remain insufficiently understood.
+We evaluated the antimicrobial efficacy of vertically aligned graphene (VG) coatings against Streptococcus mutans, employing electron microscopy and transcriptomics analysis to elucidate the mode of action.
+These coatings inhibited biofilm formation through a multifaceted mechanism: (i) reducing bacterial colonization; (ii) mechanical disruption of bacterial membranes by nanoscale protrusions; (iii) modulating expression of the genes associated with membrane integrity, transport, oxidative stress, and cell division.
 Importantly, the coatings inhibited bacterial adhesion and biofilm formation without affecting osteoblast growth or proliferation.
-These results indicate that VG coatings offer a dual benefit by enhancing antimicrobial activity while being compatible for osseointegration, making them promising candidates for next-generation biomedical implants.
+These results indicate that VG coatings could offer a dual benefit by enhancing antimicrobial activity while being compatible for osseointegration, indicating their potential as candidates for next-generation biomedical implants.

-- This article is part of the themed collections: Journal of Materials Chemistry B HOT Papers and Antimicrobial materials
+- This article is part of the themed collections: Antimicrobial materials and Journal of Materials Chemistry B HOT Papers

 Please wait while we load your content...